-When we are little we all have ideas about what we want to be when we grow up.
+When we’re little, we all have ideas about what we want to be when we grow up.
 Both my parents were awesome entrepreneurs.
 When I grew up, I just wanted to be responsible and successful like them.
 I do believe this gave me an advantage because I didn’t have any expectations of what I should be – I had the freedom to decide.
 The job market was my canvas.

 I started working when I was fourteen as a dishwasher for weddings.
 While hundreds of guests were dressed up and dancing under the stars, I was in the crazy hot kitchen spraying down dishes and trying to walk away that night with the least amount of food pasted all over me.
-Not exactly fun but I didn’t hate it either.
-I was just starting my work journey and open for anything.
+Not exactly fun, but I didn’t hate it either.
+I was just starting my work journey and was open to anything.

-If you’ve been around this blog long enough you learned that I was really inverted, shy, and feeling lost in my teenage years.
-How does a person with those qualities be successful at a job selling knives in strangers homes?
+If you’ve been around this blog long enough, you’ve learned that I was really inverted, shy, and feeling lost in my teenage years.
+How does a person with those qualities be successful at a job selling knives in strangers’ homes?
 Successful I was.
-I was the top sales person my first weekend out of a 50 person training class, I was the #2 sales rep that summer out of hundreds, I won trophies at conferences, was recognized by the president of the company, flew through promotions – and that was just my first summer on the job.
-The next five years at that company I just kept growing and soaring.
+I was the top salesperson my first weekend out of a 50-person training class, I was the #2 sales rep that summer out of hundreds, I won trophies at conferences, was recognized by the president of the company, flew through promotions – and that was just my first summer on the job.
+During the next five years at that company, I just kept growing and soaring.

 I’m beating around the bush a little, but trying to prove a point I suppose.
 By always doing what I was asked to do, I gained a million miles more experience than anyone around me.
 Most people have boundaries or doubts that block their ability to succeed.
 If I didn’t know how to do something, I figured it out one way or another.
 I didn’t let anything stand in my way.
 By just doing what I was told (and going above and beyond almost always in small ways), I excelled at what I was doing.
 I kept growing at a rapid-fire rate and those experiences got me to where I am today.